 If you get HDMI no sound error in Windows 10, don’t worry.
-Many Windows 10 users are able to resolve this problem with one of the following solutions.
-You may not have to try all of the solutions.
-Just work from the top down until you find the one that works.
+You’re not alone.
+Many Windows users have reported this issue.
+You can fix the error with one of the solutions below.
+You may not have to try them all.
+Just work your way down at the top of the list until you find the one that works for you.

 If the HDMI device is not set as default device, you cannot hear the sound from HDMI output.
 Follow steps below to set the HDMI device as Default Device:

 1) Right-click on sound volume icon in the lower right corner of Windows.
 A context menu will pop up.

 2) Click Playback devices.

 3) In the Playback tab, select Digital Output Device or HDMI option.
 Click Set Default and click OK.
 Then the HDMI sound output will be set as default.

 If you do not see the Digital Output Device or HDMI option in the Playback tab, right click on the blank place, then click Show disconnected devices and Show disabled devices on the context menu.
 Then set it as default device.

 Your hdmi no sound problem can be caused by corrupt or missing audio driver issues.
 To fix the problem, you can try to update the sound driver.

 There are two ways you can get the right drivers for your sound card: manually or automatically.

 Manual driver update – You can update your sound drivers manually by going to the manufacturer’s website for your sound card, and searching for the most recent correct sound driver.
 Be sure to choose only drivers that are compatible with your variant of Windows 10.